 According to this guy, the first code was invalid because I didn’t send the receipt fast enough, according to them.
 You do not need a receipt to redeem a gift card code on any platform.
 Maybe you can scan your receipts to have them on file.
 Back in 2016, a guy gave me a Steam code for any game of my choice.
 They sent me the code and that’s it.
 I wasn’t against the clock like the guy made it seem.

 Plus when you get a Steam gift card, or PSN, or Xbox.
 When you claim it, it goes to your account and you can use it to buy games.
 How could the guy get the money from Steam to Paypal?
+I also tried to use the card that was ‘invalid’ and I got an error message that the card had been used already.
+So the guy must have given the code to someone else and they tried to use it.

 The second time the guy got an error that the code had been redeemed saying Steam has a problem with Paypal.
 Paypal has nothing to do with any site except if you use Paypal to shop online.
+Or if the site has a service (like let’s say Steam had something called Steam Plus, as PSN and Xbox live you can chat with people) you can use Paypal to pay your monthly bill.

 Also about him claiming he needs a redeem code for fees as stated in the fake email.
 Paypal’s fees are within the app.
 When someone sends you money on Paypal, you have to claim it and more likely fees are deducted there.